Frequently Asked Questions About Insulation

 Yes!
-In 2020, the U.S. Federal Government is offering a tax credit of up to $500 (10% of the material cost) for homeowners who make certain energy efficiency upgrades in their home, like adding insulation.
+The U.S. Federal Government is offering a tax credit of up to $1200 for homeowners who make certain energy efficiency upgrades in their home, like adding insulation.
 Visit ENERGY STAR to learn more or contact us with questions.

-Also, be sure to check out the U.S. Department of Energy’s Database of State Incentives for Renewables & Efficiency to see if you qualify for any insulation rebates.
+Homeowners may be eligible to receive additional rebates for making certain energy-efficient upgrades.
+Check with your local utility company to see if they offer rebates.
+Also check out the U.S. Department of Energy’s Database of State Incentives for Renewables & Efficiency to see if you qualify for any energy rebates.

 The “R” in R-value stands for resistance to heat flow.
 The higher the R-value, the higher the level of resistance and the greater the insulating power.
 R-value requirements vary depending on climate and building type.

 The amount of insulation needed varies depending on location, building type and materials.
 We can provide more information about the recommended R-Value once we discuss your project scope.
-This map from ENERGYSTAR shows the recommended insulation levels for retrofitting projects.
+Click here to view recommended home insulation R-Values in the U.S.

 Yes.
 Airborne noises such as conversation, running appliances, electronic devices and household equipment carry and echo through walls, ceilings and floors.
-Sound control insulation has the ability to drastically reduce such atmospheric interference, leaving rooms much quieter.
-According to ENERGY STAR, insulating your home can reduce the noise from outside your house as well as make it harder for pollen, dust and insects into your home.
+Good insulation has the ability to reduce such atmospheric interference, leaving rooms much quieter.
+According to Energystar.gov, insulating your home can reduce the noise from outside your house as well as make it harder for pollen, dust, pests and insects to enter your home.
 It also allows for better humidity control and may lower the chance for ice dams on the roof/eves in snowy climates.
 In addition to keeping the noise levels low, this will also improve the overall comfort of your home.

-Air sealing means sealing the cracks, crevices and other areas in your home that may be leaking air.
+Air sealing means sealing the cracks, crevices, gaps and other areas in your home that may be leaking air.
 We typically seal these areas with caulk and foam products.

-Every insulation job has its own unique set of requirements, and every homeowner has their own budget.
+Every insulation job has its own unique set of requirements, and every homeowner has their own budget guidelines.
 To make an informed decision, it’s important to talk to a knowledgeable insulation expert so you can learn exactly what options are best for you.
-Your Stevens Insulation team is ready to discuss your project.
+Contact Stevens Insulation to discuss your specific needs.